Saving passwords is a good idea to remember them. This article will tell you how to check my saved passwords in Google Chrome.

-Google Chrome is the most light-weight and fastest web browser with plenty of interesting features and one such built-in feature allows users to save passwords for different websites which relieves users from pain of typing passwords every time when logging into a website.
+Google Chrome is the most light-weight and fastest web browser with plenty of interesting features and one such built-in feature allows users to save passwords for different websites which relieves users from the pain of typing passwords every time when logging into a website.

 Google Chrome allows users to manage and save passwords effectively and provides a convenient way to delete, view and access stores passwords anytime.
-It allows users to save the username and password combination for various websites and will automatically complete sign-in fields when you go the URL of particular website.
+It allows users to save the username and password combination for various websites and will automatically complete sign-in fields when you go the URL of the particular website.

 - Go to Chrome menu on your browser toolbar and click Settings.

 - Go to Advanced settings and select the “Passwords and Forms” section.

 - Choose “Offer to save passwords I enter on Web” if you wish the browser to prompt for saving passwords whenever you login to any new website.

 How to View Your Google Chrome Saved Passwords

 - Click on the wrench icon in the browser which opens the settings menu.
 It will be present on top right corner of the screen and will open a drop down menu with settings for controlling the Chrome behavior.

 - Selection options from this menu and it will lead to new tab with various options separated as “Under the Hood”, “Personal Stuff” and “Basic”.

 - Select the “Personal Stuff” from left side menu and this option will permit you to customize important browser aspects including themes, auto-fill and synchronizing data.